-As per Clause 15 of EA No. 3042, the City developed an Interim Combined Sewer Overflow Monitoring Plan to aid in the development of the CSO MP.
+As per Clause 15 of EA No. 3042, the City developed an Interim Combined Sewer Overflow Monitoring Plan to aid in the development of the CSO Master Plan.
 The Interim Plan was a multi-year water quality monitoring program was conducted to collect and update river and CSO water quality data for the development of the CSO Master Plan.
 The water quality monitoring data was collected in 2014 and 2015.
-The data from the 2014 to 2015 water quality monitoring programs were used as the baseline for the water quality modeling and loading assessments for evaluation of control option alternatives.
+The event mean concentrations (EMC) of the data collected from the 2014 and 2015 water quality monitoring program are provided in Table 1.
+The EMC of ammonia, nitrate and total phosphorus (TP) were used to determine pollutant loads in the NRPI reports, while total phosphorus (TP) and total nitrogen (TN) and nutrient loading were used as the baseline for the water quality modeling and loading assessments for evaluation of control option alternatives for the CSO Master Plan.
 The assessment indicated that the CSO discharge quality varied by location and between events but was within expected ranges for combined sewer discharges and there was very little difference in performance among the control option alternatives.
-Table 1 indicates the number of days the bacteria objective may be exceeded for each alternative.
+Table 2 indicates the number of days the bacteria objective may be exceeded for each alternative.
 The detailed analysis and results of the CSO Master Plan water quality monitoring work are documented in the Preliminary Proposal.